MRCIEU/gwas2vcf/README.md

 Tool to map GWAS summary statistics to VCF/BCF with on-the-fly harmonisation to a supplied reference FASTA

+Produces GWAS-VCF with version 1.0 of the [specification](https://github.com/MRCIEU/gwas-vcf-specification/releases/tag/1.0.0)

 ## Quick start

 Use web interface <http://vcf.mrcieu.ac.uk>